domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Use the CLI Tool with a Custom IWebHost Configuration

 Out-of-the-box, the tool will execute in the context of a "default" web host.
 However, in some cases you may want to bring your own host environment, for example if you've configured a custom DI container such as Autofac.
 For this scenario, the Swashbuckle CLI tool exposes a convention-based hook for your application.

 That is, if your startup assembly contains a class named `SwaggerWebHostFactory` AND that class has a method with the signature `public static IWebHost CreateWebHost()`, then that will be used to create the host environment for the tool to execute in.
+If you are using `IHost` instead of `IWebHost` the class should be named `SwaggerHostFactory` and the method's signature should be `public static IHost CreateHost()`.
 For example, the following class could be used to leverage the same host configuration as your application:

 ```csharp
 public class SwaggerWebHostFactory